decentralized-identity/bbs-signature/spec.md

 - nizk, octet string received from the holder in output from BlindMessagesProofGen.
 - msg\[1\],...,msg\[K\], octet strings.
 - SK, a secret key output from KeyGen.
-- h0, octet string.
+- PK, a public key in the format output by SkToPk (corresponding to SK).
-- Gens, vector of octet strings of generators for the known messages.
+- GIdxs, vector of unsigned integers.
+Indices of the generators from the public key (PK) used for the known messages.
-- CGens, vector of octet strings of generators for the commited messages.
+- CGIdxs, vector of unsigned integers.
+Indices of the generators from the public key (PK) used for the commited messages.
 - nonce, octet string, suplied to the holder by the signer to be used with BlindMessagesProofGen.

 Outputs: